Scientific Advisory Board

 Dr. Fred “Rusty” Gage is the President of the Salk Institute and its Adler Professor in the Laboratory of Genetics.
 Dr. Gage is a pioneer in Neuroscience.
 His work concentrates on the adult central nervous system and unexpected plasticity and adaptability to environmental stimulation that remains throughout the life of all mammals.
 Dr. Gage's lab showed that, contrary to accepted dogma, adult human beings are capable of growing new brain cells, a process called Neurogenesis.
 Dr. Gage is the co-founder of Stem Cells, Inc., a member of the National Academy of Sciences, Institute of Medicine, American Academy of Arts and Sciences, a former president of the Society for Neuroscience (SfN), a recipient of the Christopher Reeve Research Medal, the Max Planck Research Prize, the IPSEN Prize in Neuronal Plasticity, and the MetLife Award for Medical Research.
 Dr. Gage was named one of Time magazine's 100 Innovators in Science for the 21st century.
 Dr. Gage was elected to the American Philosophical Society in April 2010.

-Dr. Ronald L. Graham is the Irwin and Joan Jacobs Professor in the Department of Computer Science and Engineering and Chief Scientist at the California Institute for Telecommunication and Information Technology (CalIT2) at UCSD.
+Dr. Ronald L. Graham (in Memoriam) is the Irwin and Joan Jacobs Professor in the Department of Computer Science and Engineering and Chief Scientist at the California Institute for Telecommunication and Information Technology (CalIT2) at UCSD.
 He is widely credited as one of the principal architects of the rapid development worldwide of discrete mathematics in recent years.
 A longtime collaborator of the late Paul Erdos, Dr. Graham is the author of over 300 hundred papers and five books.
 He is a former Chief Scientist at Bell laboratories and president of the American Mathematical Society (AMS), a Fellow of the Association for Computing Machinery, a recipient of the Steele Prize for Lifetime Achievement and is currently serving his third four-year term as treasurer of the National Academy of Sciences.
 According to the Guinness Book of Records, Graham discovered the largest number used in a mathematical proof, a.k.a Graham's number.
 Dr. Graham is also the former president of the International Jugglers Association.